oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

 - What CI/CD pipeline do you want to generate? **CircleCI**
 - What tasks/integrations do you want to include? (none)

-Tweak the generated configuration at `store/.circleci/config.yml` to change the execution environment of the workflow, to a dedicated VM, as that is required by the [TestContainers](https://www.testcontainers.org/supported_docker_environment/continuous_integration/circle_ci) dependency in tests.
-Also add two more steps, for building the docker container image and pushing the image to DockerHub.
-As the dedicated VM includes docker, the docker installation step in the configuration can also be removed.
+Tweak the generated configuration at `store/.circleci/config.yml`, as the following changes are required for a successful execution:
+- Change the execution environment of the workflow, to a dedicated VM, as that is required by the [TestContainers](https://www.testcontainers.org/supported_docker_environment/continuous_integration/circle_ci) dependency in tests.
+- As the dedicated VM includes docker, the docker installation step in the configuration must be removed
+- Add a step for building the docker container image
+- Add a step for pushing the image to DockerHub

 The final `config.yml` must look like:

 ```yml
 version: 2.1